Catalyze-Software/relayer/README.md

 `git submodule update --init --recursive` is necessary to clone the submodules in this repository.

+Git Submodules are:

+- [`proxy`](https://github.com/Catalyze-Software/proxy) - the proxy canister source code, which is used for encoding\decoding the ICP messages (history canister events).
+In the future, those types will be moved to the separate crate and will be used by the relayer service and the proxy canister.

 ## Configuration

 The relayer service is configured using [`config.toml`](./config.toml) file or environment variables.